Home

 What is devops

-is a task runner CLI that executes commands defined in a YAML file.
+devops is a task runner CLI that executes commands defined in a YAML file.

 It gives teams and individuals a consistent way to manage project automation without scattering